 Since 1996 Constantine has taught film and television studies at Monash University, initially in the Visual Culture program, and (as of 2007) in a dedicated Film and Television Studies program (now Film and Screen Studies in the School of Media, Film and Journalism).
 A committed instructor, he has coordinated undergraduate, Honours and Masters level coursework units at Monash’s Clayton and Caulfield campuses, including Introduction to film studies, Alternative film and video, Film and television institutions, Australian film and television, Film and television genres, and Contemporary film theory and criticism.
 He has supervised more than thirty Honours candidates, and supervised eight PhD candidates to completion.
 He was Head of Film and Television (2008–09) and Deputy Head (Research) in the School of Media, Film and Journalism (2014–16).

 He is Associate Editor of several peer-reviewed journals, including: Film Criticism, Screening the Past, Senses of Cinema, Metroand Screen Education.
-He has co-convened the international conferences Telling Stories (Monash & RMIT, 2006), B for Bad Cinema (Monash, 2009) and Cinema at the End of the World (Monash, 2015), and appeared as invited keynote/plenary speaker at Remake-Remodel conference (University of Gottingen, Germany, 2010), Memory and Mass-media (Trento, Italy, 2010), Media Across Borders (Roehampton U, London, 2012), Bestsellers and Blockbusters (Aalborg U, Denmark, 2013), Popular Seriality (University of Gottingen, Germany, 2013), Bis Repetita Placent?: Remakes, genre and gender (Université du Havre, France, 2014), and Seriality, Seriality, Seriality (Free University, Berlin, 2016).
+He has co-convened the international conferences Telling Stories (Monash & RMIT, 2006), B for Bad Cinema (Monash, 2009), Cinema at the End of the World (Monash, 2015) and The Uses of Cinema (Monash, 2018), and appeared as invited keynote/plenary speaker at Remake-Remodel conference (University of Gottingen, Germany, 2010), Memory and Mass-media (Trento, Italy, 2010), Media Across Borders (Roehampton U, London, 2012), Bestsellers and Blockbusters (Aalborg U, Denmark, 2013), Popular Seriality (University of Gottingen, Germany, 2013), Bis Repetita Placent?: Remakes, genre and gender (Université du Havre, France, 2014), and Seriality, Seriality, Seriality (Free University, Berlin, 2016).

-In June-July 2014, Constantine was Visiting Fellow at John-F.-Kennedy-Institut für Nordamerikastudien, Freie Universität Berlin, where he previewed current work on New Millennial Remakes and Sequels (in preparation).
+In June-July 2014, Constantine was Visiting Fellow at John-F.-Kennedy-Institut für Nordamerikastudien, Freie Universität Berlin, where he previewed current work on New Millennial Remakes and Sequels (in progress).

-Other current projects include the co-authored Australian International Pictures (in preparation, Edinburgh UP), and Remakes and Sequels in the New Millennium (in preparation, Wallflower/Columbia UP).
+Other current projects include the co-authored Australian International Pictures (in preparation, Edinburgh UP), and Remakes and Sequels in the New Millennium (in preparation, Wallflower/Columbia UP), and Flaming Creatures (in preparation, Wallflower/Columbia UP).